sschmidt23/msa3d/README.md

     git clone https://github.com/barisiciv/msa3d.git

-Which will pull the files into a directory called 'msa3d'
+Which pulls the files into a directory called 'msa3d'

 In order to execute MSA3D code, create a new conda environment using the specifications in the ``environment.yml`` file.
 This software uses 1.14.0 version of the ``jwst`` package (other dependencies specified in the ``environment.yml`` file).